5 Reasons Founder-Led Brands Are Winning Hearts and Wallets, and 13 Lifestyle Brands Doing It Right

 In today’s world of scrolls, swipes, and instant judgments, consumers aren’t just buying candles, skincare, organic tees, or eco-chic throw pillows.
 They’re buying connection.
 They’re buying story.
 They’re buying you.

-And if your beautiful face, your passionate voice, and your journey aren’t showing up in your brand’s social media and website?
-Well...you’re basically ghosting your own customers.
+And if your unique face, passionate voice, and captivating journey aren’t showing up in your brand’s social feeds, media coverage, and website … well, you’re basically ghosting your own customers.

 1. People Crave Human Connection (Even More Than the Perfect Product)